s-r-e-e-r-a-j/HashRipper/README.md

 ---

 ## Disclaimer
 HashRipper should be used responsibly and legally.
 Unauthorized use of this tool to crack hashes without permission is illegal and unethical.
+The author is not responsible for any misuse and it should only be used in controlled environments or on systems for which you have explicit authorization.

 ---